 How to say "good" in Norwegian...
 More complicated than one should think...

-Now, in Norwegian, there are two ways to say the adjective "good" in Norwegian: "bra" and "god/godt".
-Note that "bra" and "godt" can also be adverbs, so pay attention to the function of the word.
-When it's an adverb (meaning "well" and not "good"), there is no difference between the two.
-But let's look deeper into the different meanings of "good" to understand when to use each of the adjectives "bra" and "god/godt".
+In Norwegian, there are two ways to say the adjective "good" in Norwegian: "bra" and "god/godt".
+Note that "bra" and "godt" can also be adverbs (meaning “well”), so pay attention to the function of the word.
+But let's look deeper into the different meanings of "good" and “well”.

 • Det er bra at du er her! (adjective: It's good that you are here)

-• Jeg har det bra. (adverb: I'm doing well (at the moment))
+• Jeg har det bra. (adverb: I'm doing well (at the moment or in general))

 • Han spiller bra! (adverb: he plays well)